 Herringbone wood floor pattern is among the most popular looks for already many centuries.
-That is right, the history of herringbone pattern brings us back to 17th century, however today this wooden flooring type have enjoyed a few improvements.
+That is right, the history of the herringbone pattern brings us back to the 17th century, however today this wooden flooring type has enjoyed a few improvements.
 In fact, herringbone wood floors are preferred in many buildings and from people with different styles and interior designs at their places.
-Such as any other natural wood floors, they are very solid and long-lasting and in the same time they are pretty easy to maintain.
-But the main selling point with herringbone patterned floors is their unique beauty and classic elegance.
-Herringbone pattern resembles a herring or fish skeleton and it is very similar to the chevron pattern, however it differs with more complex conception and look.
-Although herringbone pattern is very popular for fabrics and many other features of the interior design and personal style, its real and complex beauty is best portrayed in a flooring composition and matched to the natural beauty of wood and the big variety of colors and shades.
+Such as any other natural wood floors, they are very solid and long-lasting and at the same time, they are pretty easy to maintain.
+But the main selling point with herringbone-patterned floors is their unique beauty and classic elegance.
+The herringbone pattern resembles a herring or fish skeleton and it is very similar to the chevron pattern, however, it differs with a more complex conception and looks.
+Although herringbone pattern is very popular for fabrics and many other features of the interior design and personal style, its real and complex beauty is best portrayed in a flooring composition and matched to the natural beauty of wood and the big variety of colours and shades.

 The steps of preparing your floor for an upcoming refinishing process are not difficult at all and they will make the while experience much easier and smoother.

 If you are facing the dilemma of whether to choose cedar or ipe wood decking, we can help you!